Observational constraints on the origin of the elements. X. Combining NLTE and machine learning for chemical diagnostics of 4 million stars in the 4MIDABLE-HR survey: Results

 \subsection{Abundance comparison}

 The comparison between the absolute fitted abundance from Payne and TSFitPy is plotted in Fig. \ref{fig:ax_comparison}.
-Most spectra did not have blue window coverage, thus some elements were hard or impossible to fit at low metallicity.
+Most spectra did not have blue window coverage, thus some elements were impossible to fit\ns{, especially} at low metallicity.
 For all elements, both bias and spread are respectively less than 0.13 and 0.16 dex, and $<0.09$ dex for most elements.
 Lithium, $\alpha$- and Fe-peak elements perform the best, given that they have the strongest and typically less-blended features.
 We mention some other elements below.

-Carbon has one of the largest differences, owing to the lack of the CH G-band at $\approx4300$ \AA~in most of the observed spectra.
-In the green, there is an atomic C I line at $5380$ \AA~and C$_2$ molecular features at 5164 and 5633 \AA, which are weak and hard to fit, and typically not visible at [Fe/H] $<-1$.
-The oxygen's strongest atomic line at 6300 \AA~is blended with the telluric features, making the recovery impossible in most spectra \citep[it has also been noted for Gaia-ESO, see][]{Pancino2017}.
-Strontium only has lines in the blue, which resulted in a low recovery rate in our spectra sample.
-The Sr I line at 4077 \AA~is also blended with Fe I, adding to the uncertainty.
-Yttrium has only few lines in the green window and all of them are weak, resulting in a large spread of $\approx0.16$ dex.
-Lastly, europium has a weak line in the red at 6645 \AA, typically used at higher [Fe/H], and two strong (yet blended) lines at 4129 and 4205 \AA~in the blue, only useful at lower metallicity.
-Thus, these Eu abundances have a large spread of almost 0.1 dex.
+\ns{The star-to-star scatter of abundances of carbon (C) as derived using the NLTE Payne is much large compared to the values obtained the TSFitPy code.
+We trace this back to the lack of the CH G-band ($\approx4300$ \AA) in our observed 4MOSTified archival spectra.
+In the green, there is an atomic C I line at $5380$ \AA~and C$_2$ molecular features at 5164 and 5633 \AA, which are weak and they are typically not visible at [Fe/H] $\lesssim -1$.
+Because the 4MOST-HR spectra will have a much wider spectral range, covering the CH G-band, we do not expect such problems with the 4MIDABLE-HR data.
+The strongest atomic line of forbidden O at 6300 \AA~is severely blended with the telluric features, which in practice limits the use of this feature in the analysis of stellar O abundance \citep[][]{Pancino2017}.
+Some chemical elements only have few ($<5$) diagnostic lines, that may still be blended.
+Strontium has prominent diagnostic lines in the blue spectral range at 4077 (Sr I), 4161 (Sr I), 4215 (Sr II) and 4305 (Sr II) \AA.
+The Sr I line at 4077 \AA~is also blended with Fe I, which contributes to the uncertainty.
+Y II has only few lines in the green window and all of them are weak, resulting in a large spread of $\approx0.16$ dex.
+Also the key r-process element Eu II is represented by a weak line in the red window at 6645 \AA, typically used at higher [Fe/H], and there are two strong (yet blended) Eu II lines at 4129 and 4205 \AA~in the blue, which are only useful at lower metallicity.
+Therefore our estimates of stellar Eu abundances typically have a larger uncertainty of up to 0.15 dex.}